Test Preparation & Expectations

 You can breathe normally during the test, but you will be required to remain quite still for the test, which generally takes only a few minutes.
 There is absolutely no pain when you have an EKG done.

-Results that Matter: Results from an EKG are available soon after the test.
+Results: Results from an EKG are available soon after the test.
 In an emergency situation, the doctor will speak to you right away.
 Otherwise, you should check within your doctor a few days after the test.

 When a doctor needs to understand how your heart is functioning over a longer period of time, he or she will request a special type of EKG test that can monitor a patient’s heart for 24 hours.
 Patients are asked to wear a special device called a Holter Monitor while carrying out their ordinary daily activities.
 Holter Monitoring is used to help determine whether someone has an undetected heart disease, such as an abnormal heart rhythm or inadequate blood flow through the heart.